-On the last track we discussed the cultural and historical perspectives in counseling culturally different clients who are Hispanic, as well as the implications of these cultural and historical perspectives.
+In the last section, we discussed the cultural and historical perspectives in counseling culturally different clients who are Hispanic, as well as the implications of these cultural and historical perspectives.

-On this track we will consider the case study of a culturally different client who is Hispanic.
-We will consider this case in light of the topics discussed on the previous track.
+In this section, we will consider the case study of a culturally different client who is Hispanic.
+We will consider this case in light of the topics discussed in the previous section.
 As we discuss the case, consider the ethical issues being raised.

 Luisa’s counselor called Luisa’s parents to set up an interview.
 Luisa’s mother, Maria, a natural citizen, answered the phone, and the counselor explained that Luisa had been caught peddling drugs on school grounds by a police officer.
 The counselor went on to explain that because the vice principal was present at the time of the incident, the police officer turned Luisa over to the vice principal instead of arresting her.
 The counselor then asked that Maria make arrangements for an appointment as soon as possible to discuss Luisa’s difficulties in school and decide what could be done.